 It is a commonly held belief that the pedestrian is never at fault when an accident with a vehicle occurs.
 However, in Florida, the pedestrian can be found partially or completely at fault if they are shown not to have exercised proper caution.

-If you are a pedestrian who was injured by a vehicle and feel you are a victim of negligent driving, our Panama City personal injury lawyers are prepared to walk you through the process of securing compensation.
+If you are a pedestrian who was injured by a vehicle and feel you are a victim of negligent driving, our Panama City pedestrian accident lawyers are prepared to walk you through the process of securing compensation.
 You are already suffering from your injuries; you should not have to shoulder the burden of proving the at-fault driver's liability as well.

 100+ years of Combined Experience